MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-distance-point-to-line-function.md

 ## Returns

-The shortest distance, in meters, between a coordinate and a line on Earth.
+The shortest distance, in meters, between a coordinate and a line or multiline on Earth.
 If the coordinate or lineString are invalid, the query will produce a null result.

 > [!NOTE]
 > * The geospatial coordinates are interpreted as represented by the [WGS-84](https://earth-info.nga.mil/GandG/update/index.php?action=home) coordinate reference system.